Chicken Liver Pâté

-Cut away any oxidised liver (it will be a greenish colour) as even a scrap will make the pâté bitter and pull each lobe away from its connecting threads.
+Cut away any oxidised liver (it will be a greenish colour) as even a scrap will make the pâté bitter.
+Pull each lobe away from its connecting threads.

-Heat one teaspoon of the butter in a non-stick frying pan until just foaming.
-Add half the livers and saute quickly until golden brown on each side and still quite soft in the middle.
+Heat 1 teaspoon of the butter in a non-stick frying pan until just foaming.
+Add half the livers and sauté quickly until golden brown on each side and still quite soft in the middle.

-Remove livers to a plate.
-Add another teaspoon of butter and saute the livers in the same way until golden brown.
+Transfer livers to a plate.
+Add another teaspoon of butter and sauté the remaining livers in the same way until golden brown.

-Return the first batch of livers to the pan, increase the heat and tip on the brandy.
-Ignite the brandy with a match, tilting the pan to spread the falmes.
-Add a little salt, pepper and grated nutmeg.
+Return the first batch of livers to the pan.
+Increase the heat and add the brandy.
+Ignite the brandy with a match, tilting the pan to spread the flames.
+Season with salt, pepper and grated nutmeg.
 Transfer the livers to a food processor and blend.
 You may need to press the pâté through a coarse sieve to extract any sinews that remain.
 Return the liver mixture to the food processor and incorporate the remaining butter.
-Check seasoning.
+Season to taste.

 Serve with 'The Obsessive' Chardonnay